zameer-hoosain/fsm_dfa_and_regex/presentation.md

 # String processing with DFAs

-- Deterministic Finite Automata (DFA) are simple Finite State Machines
+- Deterministic Finite Automata (DFA) are types of Finite State Machines
 - They are deterministic because they can only transition to one state for a given input.
   - Differ from NFAs in thie respect
 - In a DFA a system can only exist in a single state at a time